lawrencedovin/capstone-1-wonder-recipe/README.md

 password storing it in the database through using `Flask-Bcrypt`.

 - #### Password Reset
   If a user enters incorrect credentials for logging in a password reset will be displayed.
 The user enters their email address and a password reset link will be sent to their email.

+- #### Login
+  Every user that is logged in can log out of their account.

+- #### Logout
+  If a user enters incorrect credentials for logging in a password reset will be displayed.
+The user enters their email address and a password reset link will be sent to their email.

+- #### Filtering
+  Users can filter by diet, cuisine, likes or querying their search using a searchbar.

+- #### Favorite
+  Users can favorite a recipe which will store that recipe to the favorites list.

+- #### Shoplist
+  Users can store the recipes in a shoplist which allows the user to be sent the recipe along with their ingredients to their phone.

+- #### Likes
+  Users can like or not like a particular recipe.
+The total likes will be displayed next to a recipe item.

+### User Flow